metalcycling/openstructure/modules/conop/doc/compoundlib.rst

     of a leaving atom is the *OXT* atom of amino acids that gets lost when a peptide bond is formed.

+  .. attribute:: charge

+    The charge of the atom.

 .. class:: BondSpec

   Definition of a bond